 These oils are very toxic; they can cause diabetes, cancer, heart disease and obesity.

-Soybean oil is partly to blame for our country’s health problems.
-Soybean oil causes heart disease, interferes with the thyroid function which leads to slower metabolism and, therefore, weight gain.
+Soybean products are partly to blame for our country’s health problems.
+Soybean products can cause heart disease, interferes with the thyroid function which leads to slower metabolism and, therefore, weight gain.

 One study looked at a diet high in soybean oil.
 The mice fed significant amounts of soybean oil had weight gain; developed diabetes, and insulin resistance.
 Additionally, the soybean oil diet triggered cancer, inflammation and obesity-related genes (study).